andyjessop/crux/packages/redux-router/README.md

 # @crux/redux-router

-`@crux/redux-router` is a lightweight router that hooks into Redux.
+`@crux/redux-router` is a lightweight router that hooks into Redux, saving routing changes to state and enabling route navigation by dispatching Redux actions.

 ## Installation